 Three Spires Singers complies with data protection law regarding collection, storage and use of information about individuals connected with the choir.
 Our policy may be viewed here TSS Data Protection policy

 James Anderson-Besant was appointed as our music director in 2023.
 He is already proving a very worthy successor to the inspirational Christopher Gray who worked with us for fifteen years before taking up his appointment as DoM at St. John's College, Cambridge.
 James's lively and dynamic rehearsal style makes for hugely enjoyable and challenging singing.
-We look forward to an exciting first season!
+We are much enjoying our exciting first season!

 The choir has performed music spanning over four hundred years, from Monteverdi's 1610 Vespers to Paul Drayton's Passion of Christ as told by Mark the Evangelist, which was written in 2014 and was given its first performance by Three Spires Singers in 2015.
 Other achievements include a centenary performance of George Lloyd's little known Symphonic Mass in 2013 with the BBC National Orchestra of Wales conducted by Martyn Brabbins and recorded for broadcast by BBC Radio 3, and two performances of Britten's War Requiem to mark the centenary of the start of World War One in November 2014.